Airborne Laboratory for Atmospheric Research

 As air flows across urban areas, it picks up CO2 and CH4 emissions from point sources such as power plants, cars, and natural gas leaks, as depicted in the schematic below (left).
 Flying downwind of the city at multiple altitudes and perpendicular to the prevailing wind direction produces a picture of the urban CO2 and CH4 plume.
 Using this airborne mass-balance approach (urban enhancement = downwind-background) we can calculate the emission rate of GHG's from urban areas.
 We show an example mass balance flight path below on the right.

-Highlights from past ALAR projects:
+Past ALAR projects: